Some deny the existence of misery by pointing to the sun; he denies the existence

 who know the method of work, who are free of bad habits

-who are brave, grateful, kind hearted and full of perseverance.
+brave, grateful, kind hearted and full of perseverance.

 On this earth there is no better treasure than the donation,